LemarTokham/Bus-Tracker-V2/README.md

 - Each stop can be clicked on, showing the buses from the selected stop and from the relevant company (arriva/ stagecoach)
 - Each bus can be clicked on, once clicked, the location of each bus of that line is displayed on the map
 - Polling of API happens every 10 seconds to get new location data automatically
+- Shows relevant buses from both arriva and stagecoach

 # Features in progress
 - Letting the user know which of the bus options have no buses out on the roads